Do you wish to prepare well and pass the WAEC examination excellently by scoring A’s on all your subjects?

 Determination is one important thing that will help a student achieve success in any examination.

 There is no examination you can pass very well with fear in you.

 One cause of massive failures and malpractices during examination is students allowing people’s experience and words to discourage them even after reading hard for the exam.

 Don’t think and make comments like; “WAEC English is too hard,” “WAEC Mathematics is too difficult to pass”, “Chemistry is impossible to pass.”

 Some people use their terrible experiences and words to discourage others that are about to write WAEC exams.

-Whenever someone is trying to discourage you, if you are uncomfortable, you can simply leave the environment or politely tell the person that you have a different viewpoint.
+Whenever someone is trying to discourage you, if you are uncomfortable, you can simply leave the environment.

 2. Set Realistic Grades You Want to Achieve